Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Introduction

-In this paper our focus will be to understand the nature of the out-of-equilibrium properties of such many-body quantum systems.
-In generic isolated interacting many-body quantum systems, where the total energy is the only conserved quantity, it is expected that any out-of-equilibrium initial state relaxes quickly to a late-time thermal equilibrium which is entirely controlled by the initial energy density of the state with respect to the underlying Hamiltonian \cite{Rigol2008}.
-This kind of thermal equilibrium achieved via a completely unitary quantum evolution, can be understood within the paradigm of the eigenstate thermalization hypothesis (ETH) \cite{Deutsch_PhysRevA.43.2046,MarkSrednicki_1999,Rigol2008,Deutsch_2018}.
-However, it was shown in \cite{Bernien2017} that under certain circumstances, even simple initial states evolving via a generic Hamiltonian, may fail to thermalize in the above sense: certain initial states (for e.g., charge density wave states of various periods) undergo persistent oscillations, evading thermalization within the time scales up to which coherent unitary evolution could be maintained.
-Consequently, these many-body oscillations were attributed to the presence of quantum many-body scars (QMBS) \cite{Turner2018,Turner_PhysRevB.98.155134} --- these are eigenstates of the Hamiltonian which have a considerable overlap with these initial states and they are almost equidistant in energy, giving rise to an almost single frequency oscillation.
-The phenomena of appearance of quantum many-body scars in the Rydberg atom quantum simulator platform in the so called Rydberg blockade regime \cite{Rydberg_blockade_ZOLLER_PhysRevLett.87.037901} (i.e., no two neighboring atoms can be simultaneously in the Rydberg excited state due to high energy penalty) can be most easily understood within the realm of the paradigmatic PXP model \cite{Turner2018,Turner_PhysRevB.98.155134}.
-Furthermore, it was shown in \cite{Maskara_PhysRevLett.127.090602} that by leveraging an underlying chirality operator, which manifests itself as a many-body $\pi$-pulse, one can design Floquet protocols which leads to the realization of a period-two discrete time crystalline order, stabilized by the presence of QMBS.
-It is worth emphasizing here, that the presence of this chirality operator which anticommutes with the Hamiltonian but commutes with the spatial reflection symmetry operators associated with the Hamiltonian, imply the existence of an exponentially large number of exact zero modes which are protected by an index theorem \cite{Schecter_PhysRevB.98.035139}.
+Our focus will be on understanding the nature of the non-equilibrium dynamics of such many-body quantum systems, in a variety of settings.
+In generic isolated interacting many-body quantum systems, where the total energy is the only conserved quantity, it is expected that any out-of-equilibrium initial state (having sub-extensive energy fluctuations) relaxes quickly to a late-time thermal equilibrium that is entirely controlled by the initial energy density of the state with respect to the underlying Hamiltonian \cite{Rigol2008}.
+Such a thermal equilibrium achieved via a completely unitary quantum evolution, can be understood within the paradigm of the eigenstate thermalization hypothesis (ETH) \cite{Deutsch_PhysRevA.43.2046,MarkSrednicki_1999,Rigol2008,Deutsch_2018}.
+However, it was realized in Ref.~\cite{Bernien2017} that under certain circumstances, even simple initial states evolving via a generic Hamiltonian, may fail to thermalize in the above sense: certain initial states (for e.g., charge density wave states of various periods) undergo persistent many-body oscillations, evading thermalization within the time scales up to which coherent unitary evolution could be maintained.
+Consequently, these many-body oscillations were attributed to the presence of quantum many-body scars (QMBS) \cite{Turner2018,Turner_PhysRevB.98.155134}.
+QMBSs are special eigenstates of the Hamiltonian which have a anomalously large overlap with these special initial states and form an almost equidistant tower in the many-body spectrum, giving rise to near perfect single frequency many-body oscillations.
+The appearance of QMBSs in the Rydberg atom quantum simulator platform in the so-called Rydberg blockade regime \cite{Rydberg_blockade_ZOLLER_PhysRevLett.87.037901,Jaksch_PhysRevLett.85.2208} (i.e., no two atoms within a certain radius can be simultaneously in the Rydberg excited state due to high energy penalty) can be most easily understood by studying the paradigmatic PXP model \cite{Fendley2004,Sachdev_PhysRevB.66.075128}.
+Furthermore, it was shown in Ref.~\cite{Maskara_PhysRevLett.127.090602} that by leveraging an underlying chirality operator, which manifests itself as a many-body $\pi$-pulse in this system, one can design Floquet protocols that lead to the realization of a period-two discrete time crystalline order, stabilized by the presence of QMBS.
+It is worth emphasizing here that the presence of a chirality operator that anti-commutes with the Hamiltonian and commutes with the spatial reflection symmetry operations associated with the Hamiltonian implies the existence of an exponentially large number of exact zero modes, which are protected by an index theorem \cite{Schecter_PhysRevB.98.035139}. \\